Laser Blaster Matching Chart

 After all, laser machinery’s end-users don’t care about how much power they consume.
 Their primary concern is how well a given laser can complete a surface preparation project, and, how fast they can do it.
 Laser Photonics builds advanced industrial laser systems using state-of-the-art components.
 This includes the world’s most powerful handheld laser cleaning systems, as well as the most precise.
 In fact, a Laser Photonics laser cleaning system of lower wattage can outperform less efficient competing systems of higher wattage; so, power consumption alone is not a good gauge of performance.

-That’s why we have organized our laser cleaning systems into three different classes—based upon the intensity (and the kind) of surface preparation they are capable of performing—and a Laser Grade spectrum determined by their Coating Strip Rate.
-This Laser Grade scale ranges from 1 (for the highest strip rate we offer) to 10 (for the lowest).
-This infographic was developed to help consumers determine a relatable method of comparison for the surface preparation capabilities of CleanTech™ handheld line of cleaning lasers.
+That’s why we have organized our laser cleaning systems into three different classes—based upon the intensity (and the kind) of surface preparation they can perform, as well as their Coating Strip Rate.
+This infographic was developed to help consumers determine a relatable method of comparison for the surface preparation capabilities of the CleanTech handheld line of cleaning lasers.
 A breakdown of the three classes of lasers is summarized below it.

-CleanTech™ Roughing Lasers (Laser Grade 1, 2 & 3)
+CleanTech™ Roughing Lasers

-These systems are suited for quick removal of thick layers of contamination or chemical debris (like bulk rust or thick coatings removal).
+These systems are suited for quick removal of thick layers of contamination or chemical debris (like bulk rust or thick coating removal).
 These high-powered fiber-laser systems emit continuous, focused laser beams.
-With Coating Strip Rates ranging 480 to 120(ft2hr), these handle larger jobs with ease and produce a rougher, course finish to the surface substrate.
+With Coating Strip Rates ranging from 120 to 280 ft2 per hr., these laser systems handle larger jobs with ease and produce a rougher, coarse finish to the surface substrate.
 In layman’s terms, Roughing Class Lasers’ processing capabilities are most easily compared to:

 • ¼ ” to 10g Sheet Metal Gauge Numbers for Metal Fabricators